CineMPC: Controlling Camera Intrinsics and Extrinsics for Autonomous Cinematography: Control Problem

-To determine the part of the scene we want to be in focus, we define the desired near, $D_{n,k}^{*}$, and far distances, $D_{f,k}^{*}$, expressed in meters from the camera.
-They might be chosen depending on particular targets or even time-varying.
-The cost term of the depth of field in the time step $k$ then penalizes intrinsic values that make these distances depart from the desired values,
+To determine the desired part of the scene to be in focus, we define the desired near, $D_{n,k}^{*}$, and far distances, $D_{f,k}^{*}$, expressed in meters from the camera.
+The cost term of the depth of field in the time step $k$ penalizes intrinsic values that make actual distances depart from the desired values,

-where $w_{D_{n}}$ and $ w_{D_{f}}$ are the weights associated to the cost terms of the near and far distances.
+where $w_{D_{n}}$ and $w_{D_{f}}$ are the weights associated to the cost terms of the near and far distances.
+It is important to remark that $D_f$ goes to infinite with low values of $f_k$, meaning that the image background is in focus.
+On the other hand, it is always possible to control $D_n$.
+This is why $w_{D_{n}}$ is usually higher than $w_{D_{f}}$, or it would be reasonable to give $w_{D_{f}} = 0$ when $f_k$ has a reasonably low value.